LuiisFernando/aircnc/README.md

 # frontend

 <p>
-  the frontend was developed in ReactJS using axios, react-router-dom and socket.io-client.
+  the frontend was developed in ReactJS using the libs axios, react-router-dom and socket.io-client.
 </p>

 <p align="center">